0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

     Your reward for the delegated stakes in the given  period is 7,500 MPC tokens.
     The node operator take a 2% cut of the delegator rewards.
 You get 7,350 of the 7,500.

-    This calculation is simplified by omitting the calculation of the number **D**.
+    This calculation is simplified by omitting the calculation of the number **S(RP)**.
 In an actual case, you need to know rewardables and performance scores of each and every node in the network for the given period to calculate **D**.

 The calculation method for rewards, and the history of quarterly payouts can bee seen [here](https://gitlab.com/partisiablockchain/node-operators-rewards/-/blob/main/mainnet/README.md#computing-rewards)